Boolooroo Rest Area — 24hr Free Camping Guide 2026 for Senior Grey Nomads

 |---|---|---|

-| Night falls | Trip hazards increase | Arrive before dark and carry a head torch |
+| Night falls | Trip hazards increase | Arrive before dark and keep a torch handy |

-| Fatigue | Decision-making drops late in the day | Stop earlier than planned if you are tired |
+| Fatigue | Decision-making drops late in the day | Stop earlier than planned if tired |

-| Vehicle security | Open setups attract attention | Lock doors, secure valuables, keep keys handy |
+| Vehicle security | Open setups attract attention | Lock doors, secure valuables, keep keys close |

-| Medical events | Distance from hospitals can delay help | Keep medications and emergency numbers visible |
+| Medical events | Distance from hospitals may delay help | Keep medications and emergency details visible |

-| Heat / dehydration | Common in inland travel | Carry extra water and avoid late-afternoon overexertion |
+| Heat / dehydration | Common on inland routes | Carry extra water and avoid late overexertion |

 For broader on-road security habits, see our article on grey nomad caravan security.